Mission Overview

 PADRE’s compact 12U CubeSat design incorporates:

-• A solar-spinning spacecraft configuration for stable and continuous Sun-facing observations.
+• EnduroSat’s solar-spinning spacecraft configuration for stable and continuous Sun-facing observations.

 • The SHARP polarimeter to measure hard X-ray polarization with high precision.